haoqichen20/phuego/README.md

 ```

 ### 3).
 Output - overview
 Phuego output numerous files generated at each steps of the algorithm, organized into a folder structure.
-If the user prefer to navigate the files without the folder structure, they could set the flag **--dont_convert2folder**.
+If the user prefer to navigate the files without the folder structure, they could set the flag **--dont_convert2folder** when using the CLI, or set **convert2folder=False** when using the python functions.

-In brief, phuEGO processed the user input in two regulation directions:
+phuEGO processed the user input in two regulation directions:

     - increased
     - decreased